-Heart’s Blood, therefore, is a story that you shouldn’t read for the romance.
+Heart’s Magic, therefore, is a story that you shouldn’t read for the romance.
 The romance is basically Elinor taking her time to act like an indecisive twit from a chick-lit story, and Harry is pretty bland.
 But what else is there?
 Well, the urban fantasy elements are very slow moving, and focusing mostly on Elinor discovering how awesome she is and the ridicule of the patriarchy, with her cloying “Me?
 I’m awesome?
 Me?
 But I only wanted to be simple old me!” attitude as icing on the cake.

 The whole thing feels very dated, as such simplistic male-female yin-yang “With our naughty parts combined, WE ARE MORE AWESOME!” elements are more prevalent in paranormal and fantasy stories of the 1990’s, but they would still be fine if the whole girl power thing actually allows the ladies and their white knights to face some worthy adversaries.
 Without worthy adversaries to challenge the good guys, the end result is more sleep-inducing than exciting.
 At the end of the day, yes, hurrah for gender equality and down with patriarchy, but this isn’t a poster to be pasted on a college dorm notice board.
 This is a story, and I have certain expectations of being entertained by it – expectations that remain unfulfilled at the end of the day, alas.